Tired of blowing up your mattress every time you reach your campsite?

 I’d also recommend you consider how tall (and wide) you are.
-Smaller people can get away with a single size, while larger people may need to get a bigger size to ensure a comfortable night sleep.
-Some mattresses also come with some added length too, which is great for tall people.
+Smaller people can get away with a single self inflating mattress, while larger people may need to get a bigger size to ensure a comfortable night’s sleep.
+You can also get a self-inflating air mattress with added length too, which is great for tall people.

 Whatever size you go for, just check the actual dimensions (both the width and the length) because they do differ between brands.

 You might notice on a self inflating mattress that it says it’s a bonded mattress.
 This means the outer material is glued to the foam inside so that the foam won’t move around and the air will stay in place, ensuring no part of your body ends up on the ground.

 Cheaper self inflating mattresses are not likely to be bonded, meaning the outer material is not glued to the foam inside.
 This means both the foam and trapped air will move about as you move about while sleeping, and so won’t be as comfortable.

 Of course, bonded self inflating mattresses are going to cost more, so you’ll need to weigh this up when considering how much you’re willing to spend.
 However, if you want the most comfortable camping mattress – go with a bonded one.

 The standard size for a good quality air mattress is around 10cm.
 However, you can get mattresses that are thicker than this or thinner.
 The thickest self inflating mattress is more likely to provide you with a night of better sleep.
 However, the thicker the self inflatable mattress, the heavier and more expensive it’s likely to be.